maybleMyers/H1111/README.md

 wan/Wan2.1_VAE.pth
 wan/models_t5_umt5-xxl-enc-bf16.pth

-v2v seems to only work well with the t2v model at like .95+ but it needs more work to be good.
+v2v seems to be working well now.
 Most warnings are safe to ignore and will probably be removed later.